Mail Lists

 Click Here to learn how to open the window.

-3. Click the Criteria tab.
+3. Click the Criteria Groups tab.

 4. Click the Create Group button.

-5. Choose To Remove Patrons From The Mail List.
+5. Choose "To Remove Patrons From The Mail List".

-Select a file which contains data all patrons to be removed from the list have in common.
 Using the Example List created in Adding Patrons to a Mail List Through a Database Query patrons with last names starting with the letter A will be removed.
-The "Patron Data" file will be used for this example.

 6. Select "Patron Data" from the drop-down list and click the Next button.

-The Parameters window will open.
+The Parameters window opens.

 Click Here for a detailed description of the window.

-7. Click the New Button.
+7. Click the New button.

-The Add/Edit Parameters window will open.
+The Add/Edit Parameters window opens.

 8. Select the field to search by.

-For this Example the "Patron Name-Last " field.
+For this example the "Patron Name-Last " field.

 9. Fill the search parameters with the information to search by.